History

 1995

-• Started an Ed.D. program in Osaka
+• Started the Ed.D. program in Osaka

-• First TUJ alumni reunion held
+• Held the first TUJ alumni reunion

 1996

-• Relocated the campus to Minami-Azabu, terminating the relationship with local business partners and becoming a wholly-owned operation of Temple University
+• Terminated the relationship with local business partners and became a wholly-owned operation of Temple University

 • Launched the Executive MBA Program, the first in Japan